Real Steel (soundtrack)

-The music to the 2011 science fiction sports drama film Real Steel directed by Shawn Levy, featured a compilation of songs by popular artists as heard in the film and an album that contains the original score written and composed by Danny Elfman.
+The music to the 2011 science fiction sports film Real Steel directed by Shawn Levy, featured a compilation of songs by popular artists as heard in the film and an album that contains the original score written and composed by Danny Elfman.
 The first album, Real Steel – Music from the Motion Picture, was released on October 4, 2011 by Interscope Records.
 It consists of 13 tracks featuring artists including Foo Fighters, Tom Morello, Eminem, Royce da 5'9" (Bad Meets Evil), The Crystal Method, Yelawolf, 50 Cent and Limp Bizkit.
 Elfman's score that featured over 17 tracks, was released into a separate album as Real Steel – Original Score on November 8, 2011 by Varèse Sarabande.